mmozeiko/pkg2zip/README.md

 Execute `pkg2zip package.pkg` to create `title [id] [region].zip` file.
 Title, ID and region is automatically detected from pkg file.

-If you have license key (32 hex characters) you can execute `pkg2zip package.pkg hexkey` to embed key into work.bin file.
+If you have raw license key (32 hex characters) you can execute `pkg2zip package.pkg hexkey` to try to generate work.bin file (works for most pkg files).

+If you have working zRIF string, then execute `pkg2zip package.pkg zRIF_string` to create work.bin file from zRIF encoding.

+# Generating zRIF license

+I you have working main.bin file you can create zRIF string with `rif2zrif.py` python script:

+    $ python rif2zrif.py path/to/main.bin

+It will print zRIF string to stdout.

 # Download